Strong Solutions and Quantization-Based Numerical Schemes for a Class of Non-Markovian Volatility Models: Motivating examples

 To formalize this concept, we define two integral quantities:

 where $K_1$ and $K_2$ are convolution kernels of exponential type\footnote{The choice of kernel type significantly influences the nature of the resulting volatility.
-While power-type kernels can generate rough volatilities, which are non-Markovian, empirical findings by \cite{GuyonVolMostlyPathDep2022} suggest that exponential kernels are more appropriate in practice.} that decay to zero:
+While power-type kernels can generate rough volatilities, which are non-Markovian, empirical findings suggest, according to \cite{GuyonVolMostlyPathDep2022}, that exponential kernels are more appropriate in practice.} that decay to zero:

 This formulation leads to Markovian dynamics for $(R_{1,t}, R_{2,t})$:

 which can be equivalently expressed as:

 \begin{Remark} The incorporation of memory into volatility modeling has already been considered in the literature.
 Notable examples include: